quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 ## Responsibilities

 * Extending and designing features for ARTIQ
-* Providing advice and input on hardware designs of SINARA components
+* Providing advice and input on hardware designs of Sinara components
 * Translating optical clock and ion trapping recipes into ARTIQ experiments
 * Developing novel algorithms for autonomous operation of optical clocks
-* Designing and implementing interfaces for novel cutting-edge hardware from SINARA and from other industry and academic partners contributing to opticlock
+* Designing and implementing interfaces for novel cutting-edge hardware from Sinara and from other industry and academic partners contributing to opticlock
-* Shaping the long term ARTIQ and SINARA goals and their road maps
+* Shaping the long term ARTIQ and Sinara goals and their road maps
 * Advising and collaborating with physicists and engineers on opticlock

 ## Requirements